smartcontractkit/documentation/docs/Developer Reference/create-a-chainlinked-project.md

 For instructions on how to use the starter kit, refer to the DappTools starter kit [README](https://github.com/smartcontractkit/dapptools-starter-kit#readme).

-For more details on how to use Chainlink with DappTools, see our blog post [How To Use DappTools](https://blog.chain.link/how-to-use-dapptools/).
+For more details on how to use Chainlink with DappTools, see the [How To Use DappTools](https://blog.chain.link/how-to-use-dapptools/) blog post.
 ___

 ## Foundry Starter Kit